VickyGuo0907/VickyGuo0907/README.md

 ### Hi, It's Vicky Guo 👋

-I am a dedciated software enginner, just start more on Open Source world. :beer:
+I am a dedicated software enginner, just start more on Open Source world. :beer:

 Here are some ideas to get you started: